barbaralba's translation of the new testament

 "Who's pretty."

-"I don't want to know.
-I said hello to the girl."
+“I don’t want to know about her father, Mother.
+I said hello to the girl because she said hello to me.”

+Mom didn’t buy it.
+She laughed and found someone else to talk to.
 Mom wanted her boys to marry Jewish girls.
+And her girls to marry Jewish boys.
 Our ancestors could never make up their minds.
-And with Romans and Arabs everywhere, it just wasn't working again with sticking to cousins.
+And with Romans and Arabs and all other kinds of gentiles all around us, it just wasn’t working again with sticking to cousins.

 I kept getting a hard on when we danced and had to relieve myself that night before I could sleep.